nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * [**`Model`**](#model-component): Holds the data of the App in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.

-Each of the four components,
+Each of the four components

-* defines its *API* in an `interface` with the same name as the Component.
+* defines its *API* in an interface with the same name as the Component.
-* exposes its functionality using a concrete `{Component Name}Manager` class (which implements the corresponding API `interface` mentioned in the previous point.
+* exposes its functionality using a concrete `{Component Name}Manager` class which implements the corresponding API interface mentioned in the previous point.

 For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The sequence diagram below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />

 The sections below give more details of each component.

 ### UI component